Gordon Brown (author)

-Gordon James Brown is a Scottish author of primarily crime fiction.
+Gordon James Brown (born 20th century) is a Scottish writer of primarily crime fiction.

-Early life and education
+Early life, education and early career

-Brown attended King's Park Secondary school in Glasgow, before graduating from the University of Strathclyde.
+Brown attended King's Park Secondary School in Glasgow, before graduating from the University of Strathclyde.

-Before publishing his novels, he has previously worked with several companies, including e-comsport and Bass Export, and has been the head of marketing at Tennent's Lager.
+Before publishing his novels, he previously worked with several companies, including e-comsport and Bass Export, and was the head of marketing at Tennent's Lager.
 He then set up Circuit Break, a company specialising in marketing strategy, planning and advice, and is also a director of Worn Out Limited as well as Brain Juice Limited.

-Career
+Literary career

 Brown's first novel, Falling, was published in June 2009.
 Telling the story of a man who becomes involved in a life of crime that he did not wish to be part of, resulting in him being thrown from the roof of a building, it received positive reviews from The Herald and the Daily Record in Scotland.

-Following the success of the first novel a second, titled 59 Minutes, was released in September 2010.
+Following the success of the first novel, a second, titled 59 Minutes, was released in September 2010.
 It once again received positive reviews.

 Both Falling and 59 Minutes have been published by Fledgling Press.

 The Catalyst, his third novel and the first starring Craig McIntyre, was released in May 2013.
-Following this his fourth novel, Meltdown, was released in December 2014.
+Following this, his fourth novel, Meltdown, was released in December 2014.

-In 2016, Brown moved publisher to Strident, who took up the options on The Catalyst, Meltdown and the third, untitled book in the Craig McIntyre series.
+In 2016, Brown moved publisher to Strident Publishing, who took up the options on The Catalyst, Meltdown and the third, untitled book in the Craig McIntyre series.
 Working with Brown, Strident have completely re-worked the two original books and re-titled them.
 As a result, all three books were released as follows: